 The key challenge is to turn it into a meaningful policy indicator system responsive to the current policy needs and appealing to the minds of policy makers.
 The system allows for construction of different indicators, in line with the key policy needs, based on the limited set of routinely collected statistical information (variables).
-This is condition sine qua non of the success of any territorial monitoring system.
+This is an essential condition of the success of any territorial monitoring system.